-Nord does things differently: you know it‘s good right away because the NordVPN free trial is not so easy to find.
+You know the free trial deal is good right away because it’s not so easy to find.
 We figure, if they wanted to rip us off – it would be splattered all over their homepage in all caps, impaled on a huge red arrow.
 “NORDVPN FREE TRIAL HERE,” the website would scream until it’s beaten you into submission.
 In reality, it’s nothing like that.
 If you want to seek out the elusive NordVPN free trial, you’ll have to look for it specifically – then you might find a carefully-hidden subdomain that you can’t get to from anywhere on the site.
 Thank you, Google, by the way.

 NordVPN free trial – the terms